legoraft/aoc/docs/src/2023/day_03.md

 This function splits the input into lines and maps the characters in every line to a vector of characters.
 This makes it so that we have a 2 dimensional vector of all the characters in the map Now we need to find out if any number is adjacent to a special character.
 This problem is quite difficult to solve, so let's take a look at the conditions we need to add a number.

 First, we need to check if any digit of a number is adjacent to a special character.
 We also need to get the full number to add to our answer.
-Because two special characters can be adjacent to the same number, I'm going to store the numbers so I don't have to deal with duplicate numbers at symbols.
+Because two special characters can be adjacent to the same number, I'm going to store the numbers so I don't have to deal with duplicate numbers.
 Let's try to find a digit in our array of characters first.

 ```rust,noplayground
 let mut numbers: Vec<Number> = Vec::new();